To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Dataset

 \subsection{Data Post-Processing Steps}

-To extract a general explanation necessity score from different people's reactions per example, we used truncated mean, a statistical measure of central tendency~\cite{wiki:truncated_mean}.
+To extract a general explanation necessity score from different people's reactions per example, we used truncated mean, a statistical measure of central tendency.
 In specific, for each data piece, we calculated the average of the explanation necessity scores after discarding the highest and lowest score.
 The advantage of the truncated mean is that it can reduce the influence of extreme scores.
 As for the explanation timestamp for each video example, we sorted the records annotated by different people for the corresponding explanation event.
 In other words, the format of the explanation time is a time interval that captures the moments where the relevant explanations should occur.